salesforcecli/sf-plugins-core/messages/messages.md

 # warning.arrayInputFormat

 The input format for array arguments has changed.
-Use this format: --arrayFlag value1 --arrayFlag value2 --arrayFlag value3
+Use this format: --array-flag value1 --array-flag value2 --array-flag value3